ingenarel/nvim-config/readme.md

     - `:` is remapped to `;` and `:` is remapped to `:` for visual and normal mode. ik i'm weird, but i just feel comfortable with this remap
     - space is used as the leader key
-    - i usually map my right alt key to <ESC>. on windows, use powertoys to do that.
+    - i usually map my right alt key to <ESC>, and caps lock to ctrl. on windows, i use powertoys to do that.
     - mapped a lot of ctrl keybindings to alt bindings. those still work with ctrl tho. so no worries.
     - you can find all the keybindings and remaps that i made in `lua/_configs_/_keybinds_`
 - `textwidth` is set to 120, that means after 120 chars, you start writing from a newline, if you still couldn't